MiraZeca/laravel_proba/README.md

 ####################################################################################

 ENG:
-To run this application, you need to execute the following commands in the terminal:
+To run this application, you need to enable XAMPP, start Apache and MySQL, and execute the following commands in the terminal:

 1. cd C:\Users\PC\Desktop\laravel_bazzar-master
 2. composer install